 - 1 cup heavy whipping cream

-- 16 ounces cheddar cheese any kind is fine
+- 16 ounces cheddar cheese about 4 cups divided in recipe, any kind is fine

 - Dice the onion into ½" dice.
 Turn the Ninja Foodi on High Sear/Saute.
 Add butter and onions, saute for about 5 minutes.
 While the onions are sauteing, cut up your potatoes into ½" dice and add to the pot.